Joel Marangella: Biography

-Marangella was born in Washington D.C. and first studied in France with Fernand Eché at the Conservatoire National de Musique d’Orléans, and later with Pierre Pierlot, Maurice Bourgue, and Etienne Baudo at the Conservatoire de Paris.
+Marangella was born in Washington, D.C., and first studied in France with Fernand Eché at the Conservatoire National de Musique d’Orléans, and later with Pierre Pierlot, Maurice Bourgue, and Etienne Baudo at the Conservatoire de Paris.
 He pursued further studies at the Juilliard School in New York City, earning both bachelor's and master's degrees in music.
-While there he was a member of the Juilliard Ensemble under the direction of Luciano Berio, performing with them not only in New York but also the University of Hawaii and Dartmouth College.
+While there he was a member of the Juilliard Ensemble under the direction of Luciano Berio, performing with them not only in New York but also the University of Hawaiʻi and Dartmouth College.

 In 1971 Marangella won the Young Concert Artists International Auditions which led to his recital debut at Carnegie Hall.
 That same year he helped form the Speculum Musicae.
 He soon began to perform with notable music groups throughout the United States, notably playing the American premiere of Hans Werner Henze’s Double Concerto with the National Symphony Orchestra at the Kennedy Center in Washington D.C.
 He has also appeared at several chamber music festivals, including the Spoleto Festival of the Two Worlds in Italy.

 Marangella has served as principal oboist for numerous ballet orchestras throughout his career.
 Former posts include Principal Oboe with the New York City Ballet, the American Ballet Theatre, the Bolshoi Ballet, the Royal Ballet, the Royal Swedish Ballet, and the Royal Danish Ballet.

 More recently Marangella's career has been centered in Australia.
 He has appeared as a soloist for all the major Australian orchestras, and has been Guest Principal Oboe with the Sydney Symphony.